AxdeKlerk/Searchlight-Promotions-2/README.md

  1. Informal manual (live) testing was done through friends and family who use different OS and devices, for feedback.
 In particular my girlfriend tested the site on Firefox on her laptop and on her mobile (which dates back to a pre 2018 model).
 My parents tested the site on their Google tablet and Amazon Kindle.
 And 3 close friends tested the site on the different Apple devices (2 phones and 1 laptop).
 This was incredibly useful as it gave me a full understanding of each user experience.
 As this core group is very close to me their feedback was honest and to the point which was both frustrating and extremely valuable.

- 2. Formal testing of the website was validated using the W3C Validation tools.
+ 2. Formal (automated) testing of the website was validated using the W3C Validation tools.
 The fisrt validation of my html code resulted in 17 errors as seen here:

 ![image of first html validation report with errors](doc/images/first-html-validation-index.png)